WhatsAppCall

 Tap repair starts by finding where the water is escaping.

-A drip from the spout, leak at the handle, seep under a basin, loose mixer body or valve that refuses to close each points to a different repair route.
-The tap type, age, access and water pressure all affect whether repair or replacement makes better sense.
+A drip from the spout, leak at the handle, seep under a basin, loose mixer body, blocked aerator or valve that refuses to close each points to a different repair route.
+The tap type, age, access, pressure and replacement-part quality all affect whether repair or replacement makes better sense.
+A proper tap repair does not only look at the visible handle.
+It checks the seat, cartridge, washer, spout, flexible tails, isolation valve, pressure behaviour and cupboard condition, because many expensive leaks start below the basin or sink where the homeowner cannot see them immediately.

 Quick details that help before arrival